What Is the Qualified Medicare Beneficiary (QMB) Program?

 What Medicare Costs Are Paid For by QMB?

-QMB is one is of four Medicare Savings Programs designed to assist those with limited financial resources to more easily access Medicare coverage.
+QMB is one of four Medicare Savings Programs designed to assist those with limited financial resources to more easily access Medicare coverage.
 These programs are federally funded and administered through state-run Medicaid agencies.

 Under the Qualified Medicare Beneficiary Program, health care providers are not permitted to bill you for Medicare services.
 QMB pays for: